Royal51651/SimpleCalc/README.md

 You should be able to download the latest release from the release tab found here:  https://github.com/Royal51651/SimpleCalc/releases

 Tauri is still a fairly new framework, so it doesn't yet have cross-compilation.
 Because of this, certain architectures and operating systems may be unavailable.
-To solve this, compile from soure.
+To solve this, compile from source.

 How to compile from source: